Top 5+ Newborn Smocked Romper Sourcing Tips for Boutiques

 2.4.
 Smocked Longall / Shortall (Boys)

-Smocked longalls and shortalls offer a structured option for boys.
+Smocked longalls and shortalls are widely loved by parents of young boys.
 They feature smocking at the chest with either long or short legs, depending on the season.
+For boutiques, boys’ smocked options help balance assortments that otherwise skew heavily toward girls.

 Best sizes run from 3M to 18M, with seasonal shifts: